cabforum/smime/SBR.md

    This extension MUST NOT be marked critical.

-   It SHOULD contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
+   It SHOULD contain the HTTP URL of the Issuing CA Certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
-   It MAY contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).
+   It MAY contain the HTTP URL of the Issuing CA OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).

 d. `basicConstraints` (MUST be present)